About the ACC

 performances though out the season.
 The ACC season runs from August 1 - July 31.
 The player who earns

 the most points in a season is crowned as the National Champion.
-In 2013/2014 this honor went to Erik Royland Locke of Wood Village, Oregon.
+In 2014/2015 this honor went to Duane Toll of Sutherlin, Oregon.
 The top ten in points are the season's All-American team.

 Statistics are maintained each year and lifetime awards are also presented.
 Any one earning 2,000 lifetime